alexbadia1/Nightingale/README.md

   Each branch will be for each specific iProject1, iProject2, iProject3, etc.

   As you can see, I've been creating pull requests and merging the specific branches into the main branch.
-  The main branch should be up to date with the latest branch, but if there are any glaring issues it probably means I forgot to create merge the branch.
+  The main branch should be up to date with the latest branch, but if there are any glaring issues it probably means I forgot to merge the branch.